Global stocks slip, euro wavers on ECB comment

 In Europe, the FTSEurofirst 300 closed down 0.5 percent at 1,104.86 points.

-MSCI's all-country world stock index .MIWD00000PUS and its emerging market index .MSCIEF both were off about 0.1 percent.
+MSCI's all-country world stock index and its emerging market index both were off about 0.1 percent.

 European shares initially rose on the Der Spiegel report that the ECB is considering setting interest rate thresholds for the purchase of euro zone sovereign debt, a move that would discourage speculation.